gravito-framework/gravito/docs/en/api/stasis.md

 ## Hooks

-- `cache:init` - Fired when the cache orbit initializes.
+- `cache:init` - Fired when the Stasis module initializes.
 - `cache:miss` - Fired when data is not found in cache.
 - `cache:hit` - Fired when data is retrieved from cache.

 ## Rate Limiting

-Orbit Cache provides a Rate Limiter driver that utilizes your cache store to count and limit actions.
+Cache provides a Rate Limiter driver that utilizes your cache store to count and limit actions.

 ```typescript
 import { CacheManager } from '@gravito/stasis';